ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 Don't forget to place actual heart bonuses on your levels!

 We will also need a style for a counter.
-The process is the same, and the suitable color is `#E85017`.
+The process is the same, and a suitable color is `#E85017`.
 We can even duplicate the existing style!
 Let's call this style a `HeartCounter`.

 We will need another widget for health, too.
 Create a new type called `HeartsWidget`, set its sprite to the `Heart`, and set its OnCreate code to this: